sxiii/kinoparser/README.md

 Or, if you have python 2 installed as default python interpretator, then `python3 ./name-of-the-choosen-script.py` - edit this accordingly.

+# Manipulating data
+You could easily remove or add data that you need/don't need.
+You have to do it every time only in two places: in the heading (`t.field_names`), and in the print row (`t.add_row`).
+If you would like to add your own, please read the IMDBpy docs here: https://imdbpy.readthedocs.io and Kinopoisk help here: https://github.com/ramusus/kinopoiskpy

 # Further development
+* improve the speed of loading data
 * make it possible to give file input with comma/tab/newline separated list of films
 * make the script parse some popular websites with films by itself